ppwwyyxx/vim-PinyinSearch/README.md

 INTRODUCTION:
 =============
-	Allow you to search Chinese in VIM by the first letter of Chinese character
+	Allow you to search Chinese in VIM by the first letter of Chinese pinyin

 FEATURE:
 ========